JanithGunawardhana/Crowd-Counting-Application/README.md

 3. Focus on automating the crowd density monitoring process with the use of an inexpensive hardware setup.

-## Proposed CNN based model architecture
+## Proposed CNN based Model Architecture

 ![Alt text](/Images/model.jpeg?raw=true "Proposed Model Architecture with Frontend and Backend Networks")